BennyNTHU/MORTIS/README.md

 ## 1. Overview

 Mortis is a C++17 based data structure library.
-In this project, several kinds of data structures are implemented:
+In this project, several kinds of data structures and abstract data types are implemented:

 - Array-liked
 - Chain